florestankorp/CS50W-project1/README.md

 ### Running the application

 This application makes use of the [Goodreads API](https://www.goodreads.com/api).
-As soon as you register a developer accout with Goodreads, you will get a `key` and `secret` with which you can perform the calls required to fetch the book review data required in this application.
+As soon as you register a developer account with Goodreads, you will get a `key` and `secret` with which you can perform the calls required to fetch the book review data required in this application.

 Make a file in your project called `secrets.py` and make two fields: